maxboeck/mxb-jekyll/_posts/prototyping-react-with-static-html/2017-02-06-prototyping-with-static-html.md

 title: "Prototyping a React App in Static HTML"
 permalink: "/blog/prototyping-react-with-static-html/"
 category: code
+image: "/blog/prototyping-react-with-static-html/laptop-files.jpg"
 ---

 <p class="lead">I recently worked on a larger new web app.
 The product was in its early stages, so one of the first big tasks was to come up with a prototype for the UI design.</p>

 I started doing some pen-and-paper mockups and some concepts in Sketch, but the project details weren't clearly defined yet, and things would change very frequently.
 I had to redo a lot of components or modify them often to reflect changes I've made somewhere else.
 It didn't feel efficient.

+Essentially, I was just drawing pictures of an interface.
+A pixel canvas simply wasn't the right medium for this.

 So I decided to design in the browser and make a clickable dummy that I could use to rapidly prototype the UI.
 I wanted a way to try new directions and change stuff quickly, without having to do the same tasks over and over again.

-I opted for a simple static HTML generator.
+I opted for simple static HTML.

 Since the end product was going to be built in React, I though about how to best get into a workflow that matched a component-based architecture, and design elements accordingly right from the start.
-This approach also had some other benefits that became clear to my while I was working on refining [my setup]():
+This approach also had some other benefits that I discovered while refining [my setup](https://github.com/maxboeck/static-prototype-kit):

 * __Thinking in Components__
 <br>Prototyping an application as sort of a LEGO set of individual chunks of HTML forces you to think about the building blocks early on.
 As every component has to be self-contained, you start to see patterns and abstractions in an interface clearer.
 <br><br>
 * __Design with real data__
-<br>[Using mockup data](#using-realistic-data-for-ui-design) gives you the ability to see your work in "real life" conditions, rather than in pixel-perfect dreamland.
+<br>[Using mockup data](#using-realistic-data-for-ui-design) gives you the ability to see your work in "real life" conditions, rather than in a pixel-perfect dreamland.
 This helps to spot problematic elements that could break the design.
 <br><br>
 * __Version Control__
 <br>Another real advantage of static files is the ability to check them into version control.
 Branching off to try something new or reverting back to an older design is as easy as finding the appropriate git command.